minicomp/ed/documentation.md

 $ jekyll serve
 ~~~

-If you are running multiple Ruby environments, you can simplify your life by removing the `bundle exec`:
+If you are running multiple Ruby environments using bundler, you will need to add `bundle exec` to the command:

 ~~~ bash
 $ bundle exec jekyll serve